-- Industry experts on energy policy, energy trends, renewable energy, market factors and competition, growth opportunities, key customer growth expectations, and future outlook of the energy industry - · Industry experts on corporate governance, proxy advisory services, investor relations and the securities trading market - · Institutional investors on portfolio management and the firms' views on our performance, industry dynamics, and valuation - Financial community on the utility industry, including macroeconomic outlook, market trends and valuations, industry fundamentals, investor perception, and industry framework
+- Industry experts on energy policy, energy trends, renewable energy, market factors and competition, growth opportunities, key customer growth expectations, and future outlook of the energy industry - Industry experts on corporate governance, proxy advisory services, investor relations and the securities trading market - Institutional investors on portfolio management and the firms' views on our performance, industry dynamics, and valuation - Members of the financial community on the utility industry, including macroeconomic outlook, market trends and valuations, industry fundamentals, investor perception, and industry framework

 In addition, newly elected directors participate in a comprehensive director orientation program covering various topics including strategy, business structure, risk profile, financial performance and competitive landscape.
 When safety protocols permit, Board meetings are held in or around select service territories which give the directors an opportunity to see our operations first-hand, to visit the communities we serve, and to engage with our employees.
-Throughout 2023, individuals from across the organization attended several meetings of the Board and its Committees enabling the Board to remain connected with employees.
+Throughout 2024, individuals from across the organization attended several meetings of the Board and its Committees enabling the Board to remain connected with employees and to engage with emerging leaders as part of succession planning.
+Additionally, directors receive updates from employees on emerging trends such as artificial intelligence.